tenstorrent/tt-metal/CONTRIBUTING.md

 Commit your changes and the personal dictionary, at docs/aspell-dictionary.pws, that is changed.

-### Cleaning the dev environment with `make nuke`

-Normally, `make clean` only clears out build artifacts.
-It does **not** delete the built Python dev environment stored at `build/python_env/`.

-To delete absolutely everything including the Python environment, use `make nuke`.

 ## Tests in tt-metal

 Ensure you're in a developer Python environment with necessary environment variables